escapedcat/github-pages-test/README.md

 ```

 According to [the latest `default` template of **cayman**](https://github.com/pages-themes/cayman/blob/master/_layouts/default.html#L25) it should use `header`, `main` and have a *scip to content* link.

+## Answer
+Because GH pages & offical theme preview always shows `master` branch.
+But GH pages is actually using the latest official version.
+In this case `0.1.1`.
+Confusing much?
+Yes!